 Shipping and Removals in Hong Kong

 Hong Kong is a major port destination, making shipping and removal services abundant and delivery efficient.
-The cost of shipping is directly related to volume (calculated in cubic metres), method of delivery and the distance the cargo travels.
-No duty or tax is levied on imported personal household items, and there is no limit on when you can import your goods or how much you can import.
+The cost of shipping is directly related to volume, method of delivery and the distance the cargo travels.
+No duty or tax is levied on imported personal household items, and there is no limit on when goods can be imported or how much can be imported.

-If you are moving to Hong Kong on an expat employment package, then try and negotiate a shipping allowance in your contract.
-Typical offers included an air freight and sea freight allowance, both for shipping to Hong Kong and then back to your country of origin upon the completion of your contract.
-After all, you are likely to be a more effective employee if surrounded by your home comforts in your new city.
+People moving to Hong Kong on an expat employment package should try and negotiate a shipping allowance in their contract.
+Typical offers include an air freight and sea freight allowance, both for shipping to Hong Kong and then back to one's home country upon the contract's completion.
+After all, an employee is likely to be a more effective if they're surrounded by home comforts in their new city.

-If you are splitting your belongings between air freight and sea freight, which is common, make sure you have a clear idea of when you can expect your shipment to arrive.
-Air freight will typically take one to two weeks, while sea freight will be delivered only after as much as four to six weeks, depending on where you’re moving from.
+If a new arrival is splitting their belongings between air freight and sea freight, which is common, they should make sure they have a clear idea of when they can expect their shipment to arrive.
+Air freight will typically take one to two weeks, while sea freight will be delivered only after as much as four to six weeks, depending on where they’re moving from.
 It’s important to bear this in mind when packing.

-Include anything you are going to need soon after your arrival in your air shipment, or even in your flight luggage.
+Anything that's going to be needed soon after arrival should be included in the air shipment, or even in one's flight luggage.

 Be sure about shipping

-If you are looking for cost-effective solutions, then carefully consider what you need to take with you and what can be replaced when you arrive in Hong Kong.
-Furniture purchased for your home city may not fit into your Hong Kong apartment (which will likely be small), and precious family heirlooms may be safer at a family member’s home or in a storage unit than on a long voyage across the sea.
+Those looking for cost-effective solutions should carefully consider what they need to take with them and what can be replaced when they arrive in Hong Kong.
+Furniture purchased for another city may not fit into a Hong Kong apartment (which will likely be small), and precious family heirlooms may be safer at a family member’s home or in a storage unit than on a long voyage across the sea.

-Furthermore, there is an IKEA in Hong Kong where you can pick up good quality furniture, and they even offer a delivery and installation service if your tool kit hasn’t made the journey with you.
-It’s also good to keep your eye out on expat websites for people leaving Hong Kong who are looking to get rid of their furniture.
-You can pick up some excellent quality items for a small fee or sometimes just a delivery cost.
+Furthermore, there is an IKEA in Hong Kong where good quality furniture can be picked up, and it even offers a delivery and installation service if an expat's tool kit hasn’t made the journey with them.
+It’s also good to keep an eye out on expat websites for people leaving Hong Kong who are looking to get rid of their furniture.
+Some excellent quality items can be picked up for a small fee or sometimes just a delivery cost.

-If you manage to secure a shipping allowance through your work contract, or even if you are just looking for the most hassle free option to send your belongings to Hong Kong, it’s recommended you hire an international removal company.
-These companies come to your home, survey everything you want to take with you and make a quote based on the size of the shipment crate you require.
+If an expatriate employee manages to secure a shipping allowance through their work contract, or even if they are just looking for the most hassle-free option to send their belongings to Hong Kong, it’s recommended that they hire an international removal company.
+These companies come to a person's home, survey everything they want to take with and make a quote based on the size of the shipment crate that is required.

-It's important to obtain a few different quotes - usually a free service - and then to make sure the company you select has reliable ground services in Hong Kong.
-This door-to-door pack-up and delivery comes at a cost, so if you are looking for money-saving options then the best idea is to shop around for the best deals with international shipping companies online.
+It's important to obtain a few different quotes – usually a free service – and then to make sure the company that's been selected has reliable ground services in Hong Kong.
+This door-to-door pack-up and delivery comes at a cost, so the best idea for those looking for money-saving options would be to shop around for the best deals with international shipping companies online.

-Common services to look for in a shipper
+Common services to look for in a shipping company